 Eccrine hidrocystoma is a cystic lesion, thought to be derived from cystic retention of native eccrine glands.
 This entity has been challenged by some authorities who regard these as having an apocrine origin.

 Histology of eccrine hidrocystoma

 A cystic space occupies the dermis which may be unilocular (figure 1).
-The cystic space is lined by an thin epithelial layer consisting of 1-2 layers.
-The cells have an slightly eosinophilic cytoplasm, bilaminar (figures 2).
+The cystic space is lined by a thin epithelial layer consisting of 1–2 layers.
+The cells have slightly eosinophilic cytoplasm, which is bilaminar (figures 2).

 Special studies for eccrine hidrocystoma

 None are needed.

 Apocrine hidrocystoma — some authorities believe eccrine hidrocystoma is actually apocrine in origin.
 However, the epithelium of aprocrine hidrocystoma has pominent luminal blebbing ('apocrine snouts').